MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 1. Select **Save**.

-To view, edit, deactivate/activate, or delete child permissions using portals Studio, follow the steps explained in the earlier section to [configure table permissions using portals Studio](#configure-table-permissions-using-portals-studio).
+To view, edit, deactivate/activate, or delete child permissions using portals Studio, follow the steps explained in the earlier section to [configure table permissions](#configure-table-permissions).

 ## Additional considerations